Lisa Scala - Intuitive Jewelry Designer & Metalsmith

 WHO IS LISA SCALA?

-Lisa Scala is an intuitive jeweler and metalsmith whose pieces are designed to honor our whole being as well as our ancestors.
+Lisa Scala is an experienced jewelry designer and metalsmith whose pieces are designed to honor our whole being.
 Her skillfully handcrafted jewelry emphasizes harmony and balance through gemstones, metalwork and crystals.
 Infused with spiritual meaning and a connection to nature, each piece becomes your own, instilling you with healing power and positive energy.

 Designed with Soulful Intention!
 That’s my motto, and it’s what creating jewelry has always meant to me.

 I have been designing and metalsmithing for over 30 years, taking pride in incorporating healing and spirituality into all my work.
 My designs are inspired by the subtle beauty all around us as well as our strength within.
 I believe that every woman is a goddess and should be treated as such.
-On a personal level, I am influenced and motivated by chakras, the seasons and the phases of the moon.
+On a personal level, I am influenced by spiritual connection, gifts from mother earth as well as other fine art.

 My journey began when I was diagnosed with dyslexia as a child.
 I found solace in art, which, amid my challenges, made sense to me.
-Colors and designs filled my mind, dancing off the paper and out of the gemstones.
+Colors and designs filled my mind, pouring onto the page and out of the gemstones.
 When I came to realize that not everyone can see the world as I do, I saw that dyslexia was actually my creative superpower!

 MY DESIGN PROCESS